syncrypt/client/docs/sign_chain.md

 ## Transaction types

 A technical description of all transaction types follows.
-In the current implementation the User ID is the user's email.

 ### Create Vault

 The genesis transaction for each vault.
 It is signed by the vault creator.
 The user's public key is added to the trusted key list for this vault.

-Signed contents: ``"OP_CREATE_VAULT"``, Vault public key, User ID, User public key
+Signed contents: ``"OP_CREATE_VAULT"``, Vault public key, User public key

 ### Set Metadata